Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

         Stream<String> stream = Stream.of("w", "o", "l", "f");
         String word = stream.reduce("", (s, c) -> s + c);
         System.out.println(word); // wolf

+  - _identity_ isn't really necessary, we can omit it.
+When we omit the identity, an Optional is returned because there might be no data.
+There are three choices for what is in the Optional:

+    - If the stream is empty, an empty Optional is returned.
+    - If the stream has one element, it is returned.
+    - If the stream has multiple elements, the accumulator is applied to combine them.

+  - The following example shows these scenarios:

+        BinaryOperator<Integer> op = (a, b) -> a * b;
+        Stream<Integer> empty = Stream.empty();
+        Stream<Integer> oneElement = Stream.of(3);
+        Stream<Integer> threeElements = Stream.empty(3, 5, 6);

+        empty.reduce(op).ifPresent(System.out::println);         // no output
+        oneElement.reduce(op).ifPresent(System.out::println);    // 3
+        threeElements.reduce(op).ifPresent(System.out::println); // 90

+  - The last method signature is used when we are dealing with different types.
+  - It allows Java to create intermediate reductions and then combine them at the end.
+  - The following example counts the number of chars in each String:

+        Stream<String> stream = Stream.of("w", "o", "l", "f!");
+        int length = stream.reduce(0, (i, s) -> i+s.length(), (a, b) -> a+b);
+        System.out.println(length); // 5

+  - In this example, the first argument is an Integer (i), while the second argument is a String (s) on the accumulator.
+This one handles mixed data types.
+  - The third parameter is called the _combiner_, which combines anyt intermediate totals.
+In this case, a and b are both Integer values.
+  - This signature of reduce is useful when working with parallel streams, because it allows the stream to be decomposed and reassebled by separate threads.

+- `collect()`

+  - Is a special type of reduction called _mutable reduction_.
+  - It is more efficient than a regular reduction because we use the same mutable object while accumulating.
+  - Common mutable objects include StringBuilder and ArrayList.
+  - The methods signatures are as follows:

+        <R> R collect(Supplier<R> supplier, BiConsumer<R, ? super T> accumulator, BiConsumer<R, R> combiner)

+        <R,A> R collect(Collector<? super T, A, R> collector)